MultiCoreNetwork/VanillaTowns/README.md

 **One important thing:** like all my plugins, this plugin uses [MBCore](https://github.com/MultiCoreNetwork/MBCore) as a library.
 With MBCore you can do some cool things in your config like using all hexadecimal colors (only Minecraft 1.16+) in strings simply by replacing the adding`#ab01cd` instead of `&c` colors.
 You can use both at the same time.
-You can also use json formatted messages (the ones used in tellraw command) by simply putting `\j` at the start of the message (You can find an example of this in the default config).
+You can also use json formatted messages (the ones used in tellraw command) by simply putting `!j` at the start of the message (You can find an example of this in the default config).

 ## Download